- Home

 8. Barbie (2023)

 Barbie (Margot Robbie) and Ken (Ryan Gosling) are living their best lives in the seemingly perfect pink world of Barbie Land.
-However, after facing a crisis, Barbie begins to question the world and her existence – coming face-to-face with the harsh realities of the real world.
+However, when Barbie begins to question the world and her existence, she comes face-to-face with some harsh realities.

-In this record-breaking film, award-winning director Greta Gerwig acknowledges the struggles of teen girls growing up with unrealistic standards, as well as the expectations placed on women of being perfect, no matter what.
+In this record-breaking film, award-winning director Greta Gerwig acknowledges women’s struggles with unrealistic standards, as well as the expectations placed on women to be perfect, no matter what.

-This entertaining, yet heartfelt coming-of-age film offers powerful insights about female existence, with the key message being that women should have the autonomy to be whatever they want to be.
+This entertaining yet heartfelt film conveys how women should have the autonomy to be whatever they want to be in the world.

 9. The Pursuit of Happyness (2006)

-Chris Gardner (Will Smith) is a single father with full custody of his five-year old son (Jaden Smith).
+Chris Gardner (Will Smith) is a single father with custody of his five-year-old son (Jaden Smith).

 Struggling to pay rent, Chris and his son are evicted from their home.
-However, determined to seek a better life for himself and his son, Chris takes on a competitive internship in the hope of working his way up at a stock brokerage firm.
+However, determined to seek a better life, Chris takes on a competitive internship at a stock brokerage firm in the hopes of working his way up.

-Based on a true story about a man named Christopher Gardner, The Pursuit of Happyness is a raw and inspiring demonstration of what really matters in life.
+Based on a true story, The Pursuit of Happyness is a raw and inspiring demonstration of how holding onto hope and gratitude – even in the darkest times – can carry us through.
 While we all experience setbacks, hardships, and difficult circumstances, we can learn a lot from Chris’ famous quote, “Don’t ever let someone tell you you can’t do something”.

 10. The Swimmers (2022)